instagibbs/bolts/XX-eltoo-onchain.md

 # Unilateral Close Handling: Invalidated Settlement Transaction

-In the case of a inavalidated update maturing and the settlement transaction confirmed on the blockchain, the node must simply accept whatever outputs it is given, even though this is an exception case.
-Depending on level of inavalidatedness and channel state, a significant fraction of funds may be recovered this way.
+In the case of a invalidated update maturing and the settlement transaction confirmed on the blockchain, the node must simply accept whatever outputs it is given, even though this is an exception case.
+A significant fraction of funds may be recovered this way.

 ## Requirements

 A node:
-  - upon discovering a *inavalidated settlement transaction*:
+  - upon discovering a *invalidated settlement transaction*:
     - MAY attempt to sweep any redeemable HTLC outputs
       - HTLC (pre)images may have been forgotten by the client to decrease client state to constant size